Silloth Town Council’s allotments are situated at the top of Eden Street, adjacent to Skiddaw Street.

 Pigeon Lofts £15.73

-The National Allotment Association website contains links to useful documents and websites.
+The National Allotment Association (pdf file) website contains links to useful documents and websites.

 Allotment gardening is great fun and extremely rewarding, but it is also a lot of hard work; so if you don’t think you can manage a full sized plot, don’t be put off asking for a smaller one.